Zapier pricing: How much does Zapier actually cost?

 • Annual vs. monthly billing: Zapier offers a discount for users who opt for annual billing over monthly payments, making it a cost-effective option for long-term users.

-• Scaling task limits: Professional, Team, and Company plans allow businesses to scale their task limits as needed, ensuring that growing automation demands are met without changing platforms.
+• Scaling task limits: Professional, Team, and Enterprise plans allow businesses to scale their task limits as needed, ensuring that growing automation demands are met without changing platforms.

-• Support level: As you move up the tiers, the level of support improves, with the Company plan offering Premier support, including dedicated assistance and faster response times.
+• Support level: As you move up the tiers, the level of support improves, with the Enterprise plan offering Premier support, including dedicated assistance and faster response times.

 Zapier pricing tiers

-Zapier has five pricing tiers: Free, Starter, Professional, Teams, and Company.
+Zapier has four pricing tiers: Free, Professional, Team, and Enterprise.
 Below we've highlighted the key features of each, including an example use case and cost so you can get an idea of how pricing scales based on usage.

 1. Free plan